Expand Young Minds with the Sounds and Science of Northern Ontario’s Largest City

 Dynamic Earth is a fantastic natural science museum that takes a deep dive—literally—into Canada’s mining history, while also educating on modern efforts to give back to the earth and preserve it for future generations.
 Immersive, hands-on experiences include a guided underground tour that descends seven storeys into a demonstration turn-of-the-century mine.

-Under The Artic: Digging Into Permafrost is an exciting new exhibit that delves into some of the challenges posed by changing global climate with hands-on games and experiments that environmentalists of all ages will find engaging.
+Exciting exhibits delve into some of the challenges posed by changing global climate with hands-on games and experiments that environmentalists of all ages will find engaging.

-Commemorate your family vacation with selfies in front of The Big Nickel, a 30-foot replica of a 1951 Canadian five cent coin.
+Commemorate your family vacation with selfies in front of The Big Nickel, a 30-foot replica of a 1951 Canadian five-cent coin.

-Science North: Northern Ontario's premier science centER
+Science North: Northern Ontario's premier science centre

 The two main wings are connected by a rock tunnel that passes through a geologic fault over a billion years old, and a giant 65-foot fin whale skeleton hangs in the main exhibit hall.
 Also known for its unique architecture, the Science North building resembles a giant snowflake.